gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 Appa was a quiet man who lives in his own world that starts and ends with ‘Coco Exports’.
 A simple business to export coconuts outside India.
 Appa enjoyed his prosperity with considerable pride.
 He always said, “This wealth hasn’t struck suddenly like a visitation, but instead grown it gradually like a tree.
 I have ploughed it with my sweat.”

-I was late, again, by 5 minutes.
-He continued eating without even looking at me.
+I was late by 5 minutes.
+He continued eating without looking at me.
 I turned, startled, to find a large cauliflower-shaped lady, Amma, loomed over me to put a Palappam in my plate.
-With the ugliest possible face, I looked at her and said, “Not again!”
+I looked at her with the ugliest face possible.

 I wondered why Appa was so obsessed with Palappam.
 He ate Palappam – night and day.
 I closed my eyes to ask Achamma, my deceased grandma who was enjoying chicken in heaven, “Why?”
 Even she didn’t know why Appa was so content.
 I liked chicken, but who cared what I liked.